Gums And Your Health

 - Smoking cigarettes is a major risk factor.
 Nicotine reduces blood flow to the gums, and smokers who eat too few vegetables and fruits are very prone to periodontal disease.

 - Stress increases the risk of all infections, including gum infections.

 - Some medications cause a dry mouth as a side effect.
 The reduced saliva increases the risk of gum infections.
 These medications include some antihistamines, some antidepressants, anxiety medication, diuretics (fluid tablets), some asthma medication and drugs used for Parkinson’s disease.
 Radiation treatment to the head and neck as part of cancer therapy can damage the saliva glands and cause a chronic dry mouth.

 - Lack of vitamins, minerals and antioxidants in the diet.
 Vitamin C deficiency is a major contributor to periodontal disease.
 People who consume less than 60 mg of vitamin C per day (roughly the amount found in an orange) are nearly one and a half times more likely to develop severe gingivitis than people who consume at least 180 mg of vitamin C. A lack of zinc, selenium, vitamin A and vitamin E also increases the risk of gum disease.

-- Vitamin D and Iodine deficiencies contribute to weaker teeth and a reduced immune response, more prone to caries bring about changes the microbiome of the mouth, which may raise the incidence of gingivitis causing bacteria.
+- Vitamin D and iodine deficiencies contribute to weaker teeth and a reduced immune response, which may raise the incidence of gingivitis-causing bacteria.

 Consequences of periodontal disease